chriswill/serilog-sinks-azureblobstorage/README.md

 2019/06/20/2019-06-20_14:40.txt
 ```

+#### Other substitutions in the file name.

+- You can add the LogEventLevel to the file name by using the {Level} descriptor.
+For example, use this file name template: {Level}.txt.
+- If you push properties into Serilog, you can use those within your file name template.
+Caution!
+If you do this, you must do it consistently.
+For more information, see the 'Multi-tenant support' example below.

+All of these substitutions can be used in together and also with the date formats.

 #### Maximum file size

 You can limit the size of each file created as of version 2.0.0.
 There is a constructor parameter called `blobSizeLimitBytes`.
 By